-Should it be necessary, I give permission for to receive intimate care (e.g. help with changing or following toileting).

-I understand that staff will endeavour to encourage my child to be independent.
-I understand that I will be informed discretely should the occasion arise.

-Signed: Adult with parental responsibility for:

-Signed: Head Teacher
+Should it be necessary, I give permission forcare (e.g. help with changing or following toileting). to receive intimate I understand that staff will endeavour to encourage my child to be incourage my child to be inco dependent.
+I understand that I Signed: Adult with parental responsibility for: Date: Signed: Head Teacher Date:

-Date:

-Date:
+Appendix 2